Payroll Process in Bahrain: A brief overview

 - Last Twenty Days – Without Pay

-As mentioned in Article 65, a worker who has completed three months of continuous service shall have the right to take sick leave, in case of sickness certificate by a doctor nominated by the employer.
+As mentioned in Article 65, a worker who has completed three months of continuous service shall have the right to take sick leave, in case of a sickness certificate by a doctor nominated by the employer.

 C. Maternity leave